6 chairs 222 / MS05 – Robert Mallet-Stevens

-- 6 steel chairs stamped RMS under the seat, French work from the 1980s.
+- These steel chairs by Robert Mallet-Stevens are stamped RMS under the seat, and were manufactured during the 1980s.

 - H 83 CM X D 53 CM X W 39 CM X Seat height 45 CM.